 Channels are a first-in, first out queue with at-most-once delivery semantics.
 They can have multiple writers and multiple readers; only a single reader should get each written message.
 Implementations must never deliver a message more than once or to more than one reader, and must drop messages if this is necessary to achieve this restriction.

-In order to aid with scaling and network architecture, a distinction is made between channels that have multiple readers, single-reader channels that are read from a single unknown location, and process-specific channels that are read from a single known process.
+In order to aid with scaling and network architecture, a distinction is made between channels that have multiple readers and process-specific channels that are read from a single known process.

 Normal channel names contain no type characters, and can be routed however

 the backend wishes; in particular, they do not have to appear globally

 consistent, and backends may shard their contents out to different servers

 so that a querying client only sees some portion of the messages.
 Calling